DennisIllner/Regression-based-Backtesting/README.md

 #In the MZ regression, the variable of interest - in our case, volatility - is regressed against a constant and the forecasted value.
 After conducting these regressions, #various MZ tests for forecast optimality can be applied.
 In our work, we considered three different tests:

-#1.Classic MZ test
+1. Classic MZ test

-#2.Global F-test (which does not consider the intercept)
+2. Global F-test (which does not consider the intercept)

-#3.F-test that includes the intercept.
+3. F-test that includes the intercept.